-- 2.10 The Council scored 67% in the Housing Delivery Test.
+- 2.10 The Council scored 41% in the Housing Delivery Test.
 This result means the Council is required to produce an Action Plan as per the requirements of paragraph 75 of the NPPF.
 The Action Plan analyses the causes of under delivery and demonstrates the Council's commitment to responding positively to the challenge of increasing housing delivery. - 2.11 The NPPF requires local planning authorities to demonstrate a 5-year supply of deliverable housing land plus a buffer depending on the circumstances the local authority falls within.
-The Housing Delivery Test result means the Council is required to add a 20% buffer to improve the prospect of achieving the planned supply.
+The Housing Delivery Test result means the Council is required to add a 20% buffer to improve the prospect of achieving the planned supply. - 2.12 The Housing Delivery test also means that the Council is required to apply the 'presumption in favour of sustainable development' as set out in paragraph 11 of the NPPF.
+As the Council is unable to demonstrate a 5-year supply of deliverable housing it is already applying the presumption.